Electric Honda supercar teased by sister brand Acura

-The Japanese firm’s existing flagship - the second generation of NSX - has less than a year left to run before it goes out of production.
-It was one of the first mid-engined supercars to embrace hybrid power, producing over 570bhp from its V6 engine-based powertrain.
+The Japanese firm’s previous flagship – the second generation of NSX – was one of the first mid-engined supercars to embrace hybrid power, producing more than 570bhp from its turbocharged V6 hybrid powertrain.
+We expect this level of technical innovation will continue with this third generation of Honda’s supercar.

 Honda’s President Toshihiro Mibe revealed plans for a successor during a video presentation that outlined huge investments in a wider range of electric car projects, including a new joint venture that will see the firm collaborating with General Motors on EVs for the American market.